Advanced Scrum Master

 Audience Profile: Advanced Scrum Master Training

-You'll benefit from this training if you are a Scrum Master or Agile Coach and you are ready to take your role to the next level.
+You will benefit from this training if you are a Scrum Master or Agile Coach and you are ready to take your role to the next level.
 This training is also suitable if you are considering to enlist for the Scrum Master Academy and want to make sure that the Scrum Master Academy meets your needs.

-- You have six months (minimum) experience as a Scrum Master or Agile Coach.
+- you have six months (minimum) experience as a Scrum Master or Agile Coach.

-- You have a working knowledge of all aspects of Scrum.
+- you have a working knowledge of all aspects of Scrum.

-- You are interested in coaching Scrum teams to achieve their full potential.
+- you are interested in coaching Scrum teams to achieve their full potential.

 All participants must have completed a CSM or PSM training and passed the exam.